Report parking issues or abandoned vehicles

 Your local council is responsible for enforcing most parking issues, including the removal of abandoned vehicles.

-If nuisance parking or an abandoned vehicle is affecting you, you may want to know who is best positioned to deal with it.
+If nuisance parking or an abandoned vehicle in Avon and Somerset is affecting you, you may want to know who is best positioned to deal with it.

 Immediate danger involving a vehicle